 CSL, a sister company of CIM and a registered broker and investment dealer, handles Urbana's portfolio transactions.
-In 2019, the total commission fees paid to CSL by Urbana amounted to \$179,281 (2018 - \$260,056) which was included in transaction costs.
+In 2020, the total commission fees paid to CSL by Urbana amounted to \$143,922 (2019 - \$179,281) which was included in transaction costs and which was incurred in connection with the NCIB.

 On July 19, 2019, the Ontario Securities Commission approved and published a settlement agreement with CIM to resolve a publicly disclosed enforcement proceeding.
-Before the commencement of the proceeding CIM upgraded some of its policies and also agreed as part of the settlement to testing and validation of its procedures by an outside consultant.
-Urbana has reflected the impact of this settlement in its valuation of CFL, the parent company of CIM.
+The testing and validation of CIM's procedures have been completed and submitted as per the settlement agreement.
+The enforcement file has been closed and the terms and conditions removed from CIM's registration.

-In 2019, Urbana paid CSL \$354,820 (2018 - \$406,800) for administrative services, including investor relations, information technology, professional corporate office, and office and conference room access for Urbana's staff, directors and officers.
+In 2020, Urbana paid CSL \$344,424 (2019 - \$354,820) for administrative services, including investor relations, information technology, professional corporate office, and office and conference room access for Urbana's staff, directors and officers.
 This expense was included in administrative expenses.
 Prior to March 1, 2019, the fee did not cover information technology and professional corporate office services and did cover accounting services, including chief financial officer services.
 Effective March 1, 2019, Urbana's chief financial officer became an employee of Urbana and CSL no longer provides chief financial officer services to Urbana.

-As at December 31, 2019 Urbana owned 50% of the voting class A common shares and 68.49% of the voting class B common shares of Radar Capital Inc. ("RCI"), a private capital company.
-Effective August 1, 2019, pursuant to RCI's Shareholders' Agreement, the previously held non-voting preferred shares of RCI were redeemed for a \$4,188,770 unsecured promissory note and the non-voting class B common shares became voting class B common shares.
+As at December 31, 2020 and 2019 Urbana owned 50% of the voting class A common shares and 68.49% of the voting class B common shares of Radar Capital Inc. ("RCI"), a private capital company.
+Effective August 1, 2019, pursuant to RCI's shareholders' agreement, the previously held non-voting preferred shares of RCI were redeemed for a \$4,188,770 unsecured promissory note and the non-voting class B common shares became voting class B common shares.
 As a result, Urbana owns a total of 65.51% of the voting common shares of RCI with each class A and class B common share entitled to one vote.
-As at December 31, 2018, Urbana owned 50% of the voting class A common shares, 63% of the non-voting class B common shares and 63% of the non-voting preferred shares of RCI.
-These holdings resulted from a capital restructuring of RCI in January 2018 when Urbana's investments in units of Radar Capital Fund 1 Limited Partnership and units of Radar Capital Fund II Series F Limited Partnership, both of which were managed by RCI, and its debt holdings of RCI were converted into preferred shares and class B common shares of RCI.
-In addition, the common shares of RCI previously held by Urbana were re-designated as class A common shares and split at the ratio of 1 to 47,000.
+In March 2020, RCI distributed to its shareholders, shares of one of its investments, namely Metamaterial Inc., that went public.
+This distribution served to reduce the principal balance of the unsecured promissory note to \$2,133,980.
+In February 2021 RCI paid off the remaining balance of \$2,133,980.

-As at December 31, 2019 Urbana had a 23.42% ownership interest (2018 - 49.71%) in Caldwell Growth Opportunities Trust, which is a private equity pool managed by CIM.
+As at December 31, 2020 Urbana had an 13.71% ownership interest (2019 - 23.42%) in Caldwell Growth Opportunities Trust, which is a private equity pool managed by CIM.